bernie-skipole/inditest/README.md

 Examples of vectors being deleted and re-enabled

-switches.py Driver with two switch vectors, the RO vector has switches counting\
+switches.py Driver with three switch vectors, with two RO vectors having switches counting\
-and after 5 seconds it is deleted, after another 5 seconds it is re-enabled.\
+and after 5 seconds the vectors are deleted, after another 5 seconds re-enabled.\
-Clients should see it dissapearing and reappearing.
+Clients should see the two dissapearing and reappearing.\
+One RO vector shares a group with another WO vector, so clients should see that group and vector remaining\
+The other RO vector is in its own group, so that group dissapears with the vector

 #### docexamples